 Coercive control legislation

-Here in Northern Ireland, coercive control is currently not a crime like it is everywhere else in the UK.
-But this will change next week, when the new Domestic Abuse Offence comes in.
-Here at Women’s Aid we have campaigned for years for legislation to be brought in to protect victims of coercive control, and last year the Justice Minister promised that this legislation would finally be brought in.
-Of course, this is excellent and we are thankful that victims of coercive control are finally being recognised and heard, however as of yet the legislation has not been fully passed into law.
-This was due to happen in November 2021, however was delayed until now.
+Here in Northern Ireland, coercive control is now a crime under the new Domestic Abuse Offence.
+Here at Women’s Aid we have campaigned for years for legislation to be brought in to protect victims of coercive control, and so were thankful that in 2021 the Justice Minister promised that this legislation would finally be brought in.

 The Domestic Abuse Offence

 (1) A person (“Person A”) commits what is called a “domestic abuse offence” if —

 - Person A engages in a course of behaviour that is abusive of another person (“Person B”),

 - Persons A and B are personally connected to each other at the time, and

 - both of the further conditions are met.

 (2) The further conditions are—